 29. What is the time commitment to donate?

-From the time you are chosen by a recipient it usually takes 2 to 3 months until the actual egg donation happens.
-The initial screening happens shortly after being chosen (2 appointments – one with the doctor and one with the psychologist).
+From the time you are chosen by a recipient it usually takes 3 to 4 months until the actual egg donation happens.
+The initial screening happens shortly after being chosen (2 appointments – one with the doctor and one with the Counsellor).
 Then about 2 months after the initial screening the actual donation process begins.
 You will have an appointment to collect your medication and once you start injecting yourself with the fertility medication, there will be a minimum of 3 visits to the clinic for an internal scan + the day of retrieval (this is the only day you will need to take the whole day off.)
 A doctor’s note can be arranged with reception at the clinic for any/all of the appointments, (this will be a regular gynae letter & will not disclose that you are donating your eggs.)
-To summarize – you are looking at a minimum of 7 appointments over a 2-3 month period.
+To summarize – you are looking at 6-7 appointments over a 3-4 month period.

 30. Can I still have sex during the egg donation process?